natalieshrop/simulation/index.md

 Context of Simulation

+There are a series of events relating to a security breach due to an international hacker group and espionage happening in Washington D.C. that threaten U.S. national security.

 This simulation is created to learn more about the collaboration between local and federal government agencies to address a potential terrorist attack.
 This simulation includes cyber breaches, hate crimes, domestic terrorist threats, espionage, dark web markets, threats, and online chat rooms.
 Multiple of the events will be happening simultaneously while others will occur based on previous recommendations.
 Before the simulation occurs participants will need to research about their role and the responsibilities that they have along with what resources they have at their disposal

 Objectives